disorderedmaterials/dissolve/doc/dev/CodingStandards.md

 	- Comments should be used in particular to explain branch conditions in if ... else and switch { case ...-like statements.
 	- Comments should be written at a higher level of abstraction than the code to which they pertain, rather than merely restating it.
 - ‘Dead code’ (e.g. large commented blocks) must not be kept in the source.

+### External Dependencies
+- Dependence on external libraries should be kept to an absolute minimum.